U.S. concerned by reports of China LGBTQI Plus social media curbs

-Members of LGBT groups told Reuters that Chinese tech giant Tencent's (0700.HK) WeChat social media platform had deleted dozens of LGBT accounts run by university students, saying some had broken rules on information on the internet, sparking fear of a crackdown on gay content online. read more
+Members of LGBT groups told Reuters that Chinese tech giant Tencent’s WeChat social media platform had deleted dozens of LGBT accounts run by university students, saying some had broken rules on information on the internet, sparking fear of a crackdown on gay content online.

 State Department spokesman Ned Price said the department was aware of the reports.
 He told a regular news briefing: “We’re concerned that (China) has restricted the social media accounts of LGBTQI Plus student groups and NGOs that were merely expressing their views, exercising their right to freedom of expression and freedom of speech.”